-The best WordPress SMTP plugins allow you to send emails with better deliverability rates so you can reliably communicate with your customers or website users.
+The best WordPress SMTP plugins for 2022 allow you to send emails with better deliverability rates so you can reliably communicate with your customers and website users.

-In this post, we’ll take a look at why you need a WordPress SMTP plugin and what the best WordPress STMP plugins are.
-Let’s get started!
+In this guide, we’ll take a look at why you need a WordPress SMTP plugin and what the best WordPress SMTP plugins for 2022 are.

-Specifically, if you run an ecommerce website, a membership site, or even just run a standard blog but allow users to register and leave comments, your website will be sending a lot of transactional emails.
+Specifically, if you run an ecommerce website, a membership site, or even a standard WordPress blog that allows users to register and leave comments, your website is sending a lot of transactional emails.

 Transactional emails are emails like password resets, order invoices, new user registration emails, and more.
-Usually, these would be sent by your host, and that’s where the problem comes in.
+Usually, these would be sent by your host.
+But that’s where the problem comes in.
 A lot of your transactional mail could end up in the spam folder or not be delivered at all.

 A WordPress SMTP plugin saves you from that fate thanks to sending via dedicated email sending service providers (ESP).